manolol1/WakeOnLan/README.md

 <br/>

 Note: On Linux, you might need to add executing permissions to the file.
-Usually, you can do that with `sudo chmod 777 WakeOnLan`
+Usually, you can do that with `sudo chmod +x WakeOnLan`

 File names might be slightly different.